 And don’t worry, all of our dentists are experienced, knowledgeable, graduates of accredited dental programs, and have at least four stars on popular review sites.
 Click here to find one and get started on the smile you’ve been waiting for.

 A dental bridge is a great choice when you have healthy teeth on both sides of the missing tooth.
 But rather than installing a bridge, a dentist may recommend that you get a dental implant instead.

 A screw-like post is placed into the space where the missing tooth once was in a dental implant.
 Then, a crown is placed on top to restore the appearance and function of the mouth.
 This is a welcome alternative to bridgework that doesn’t fit well.
 It’s also good if there is a lack of tooth roots on either side of where a bridge should be placed.

 Dental implants may not be recommended for individuals who have a history of smoking, diabetes, or osteoporosis.
 Additionally, they have a higher risk of failure with age, so they are not typically recommended for older individuals.

 Cantilever bridges are a procedure to fill in missing gaps in the mouth with just supports on one side of the missing tooth.
 A traditional bridge requires two supportive abutment teeth on either side, but a cantilever requires just one healthy tooth.

 Cantilever bridges are effective treatments that require minimal aftercare and are typically pretty painless.
 There is no recovery period, and with proper oral care, they can last for up to 20 years.

-The issue with bridgework is that it is often expensive, and it can feel impossible to afford without dental insurance.
+The issue with bridgework is that it is often expensive, and it can feel impossible to afford without really good dental insurance.
 But with Flossy, you can save up to 50% on common treatments like dental bridges without dental insurance.